 CoolSculpting uses the power of cold temperatures, a technology known as cryolipolysis.
-The best non invasive fat removal 2019 targets fat cells in specific areas, freezing them and allowing them to be eliminated completely from the body.
+The best non invasive fat removal targets fat cells in specific areas, freezing them and allowing them to be eliminated completely from the body.
 In any area where you use CoolSculpting, you can see up to 20-25% fat reduction.1

-With CoolSculpting, you target specific areas of concern for non surgical fat removal from stomach, "double chin," the bra area, inner thighs, flanks, bra area, or upper arms.
-This procedure has been FDA-approved for nine separate areas of the body for reducing and eliminating the appearance of unwanted fat.
+With CoolSculpting, you target specific areas of concern for non surgical fat removal from stomach regions, "double chin," the bra area, inner thighs, flanks, or upper arms.
+This procedure is FDA-approved for nine separate areas of the body for reducing and eliminating the appearance of unwanted fat.

 Non-Invasive Fat Removal

 You want an effective body contouring option that helps you make the most of your appearance.
-If you are close to or have already achieved your target weight, you may be a good candidate for CoolSculpting.
+If you are an active, healthy adult who struggles with pockets of diet and exercise resistant fat, you may be a good candidate for CoolSculpting.
 Several surgical options can also help people to contour their bodies and target specific problem areas, but you may be looking for a non-invasive option.
 You may want to save on the fat removal surgery cost and avoid a longer recovery period.
-Your CoolSculpting provider can advise you on the fat removal surgery cost and options for financing your treatments when you set up a free initial consultation.
+Your CoolSculpting provider can advise you on the CoolSculpting cost and options for financing your treatments when you set up a free initial consultation.

 See real patient results >>